scenerystack/community/docs/reference/api/dot/Random.md

 # Random

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/dot/blob/main/js/Random.ts](https://github.com/phetsims/dot/blob/main/js/Random.ts) for the most up-to-date information.

 ## Overview

 Random number generator with an optional seed.
 It uses seedrandom.js, a monkey patch for Math, see